 How will LSE100 complement your degree program?

+In addition to broadening your intellectual experience at the School, LSE100 will help you develop some of the key practical skills and intellectual creativity that will help you succeed in whatever path you might choose professionally.
 Employers are looking for graduates who can think creatively, analyse complex problems, deliver compelling presentations, and interact with a wide range of audiences.
 They want mathematicians who can write a persuasive report, historians who can create graphical representations of data, and most of all, employees who can work with stakeholders all over the world with confidence.
 LSE100 is designed to ensure that LSE graduates possess distinctive skills that cut across specialist subject areas.

 What can you expect from LSE100?